Tahiti Travel Guide

 Best Pensions in Tahiti

 For a pension stay, the best in Papeete is by far Fare Suisse.
-They offer free transfers to/from the airport or ferry terminal, the breakfast is amazing, and the rooms are very well-furnished.
-Slightly out of town, along the west coast, Pension de la Plage and Relais Fenua are recommended options.
+They offer free transfers to/from the airport or ferry terminal, the breakfast is amazing, the rooms are clean, and they even have a car to rent.
+Slightly out of town, along the West Coast, Pension de la Plage and Relais Fenua are recommended options.

 Pension Fare Suisse Tahiti - French Polynesia - room interior